Optimizing rodeo projection: Introduction

 While the rodeo algorithm can be used to project onto any discrete state of the spectrum for any Hermitian operator, for simplicity of discussion, this paper will focus on the projection onto the ground state of a Hamiltonian of physical interest---which is likely to be a common application.
 Moreover, to further simplify discussion, we will assume that a constant has been added to the Hamiltonian of the system to make the ground state energy zero.
 However, the discussion given here goes through {\it mutatis mutandis} for the more general case of an arbitrary discrete state with the any value of the ground state energy.

-In this paper, we demonstrate that the version of the rodeo algorithm shown in Ref.~\cite{Choi:2020pdg}, which is based on choosing the times for iterations randomly using a Gaussian distribution with fixed RMS time, has large fluctuations in efficiency that grow exponentially with the number of iterations.
+In this paper, we demonstrate that the version of the rodeo algorithm shown in Ref.~\cite{Choi:2020pdg}, which is based on choosing the evolution times for the iterations randomly using a Gaussian distribution with a fixed standard deviation, has large fluctuations in efficiency that grow exponentially with the number of iterations.
 We show that these fluctuations can be suppressed by a very efficient algorithm designed with a set of ``super iterations'' which include iterations of multiple time scales.

 We begin in Section~\ref{sec2} with an introduction to the rodeo projection algorithm; additional details are given in Appendix \ref{sec:it}.
 Section~\ref{OptRRA} describes how the rodeo algorithm whose times for each iteration are chosen randomly via a Gaussian distribution can be optimized to minimize computational costs while maximizing suppression of unwanted states.
 This will serve as a baseline for comparison with other approaches.
 It is shown in Section~\ref{sec4} that this random version of the rodeo algorithm has large fluctuations, which grow exponentially in the number of iteration.
 This implies that if one wishes to ensure a fixed level of accuracy, with a high level of confidence one would need to use substantially more resources than predicted by the average value.
 In order to suppress these fluctuations, in Section~\ref{Super}, the notion of a ``super iteration'' algorithm is introduced.
 In Section~\ref{sec6}, a simple {\it ad hoc} prescription of choosing super iterations is considered; additional details are given in Appendix \ref{App:WAM}.
 Its results are compared with the random approach and shown to yield substantially stronger suppression of unwanted components than the random approach.
 Finally, a few practical issues associated with the implementation of the rodeo algorithm are considered in Section~\ref{sec7}.